arunbaby0/arunbaby.com/_speech_tech/0059-neural-architecture-search-for-speech.md

 Historically, humans designed "Mobile-Optimized" architectures like **MobileNet** or **Cuside-Transformer** by hand.
 However, sound is complex.
 The optimal architecture for a "Quiet Home" is different from an "Industrial Warehouse."

 **Neural Architecture Search (NAS) for Speech** is the automation of this discovery.
-It treats a model's topology (number of heads, kernel sizes, dilation rates) as a **Constraint Satisfaction Problem** (connecting to our **Sudoku Solver** DSA topic).
-Today, we build the pipeline for discovering speech models that are "Pareto-Optimal"—better accuracy for less compute.
+It treats a model's topology (number of heads, kernel sizes, dilation rates) as a **Constraint Satisfaction Problem**.
+We explore the methods for discovering speech models that are "Pareto-Optimal"—better accuracy for less compute.

 ---